 The City of Rockledge Fire Department is an all hazard emergency response organization, providing ALS non-transport EMS service, Fire and Haz-Mat response.
 The City is comprised of three response districts with a fire station strategically located within each district.
 The average response time to any incident after the assigned unit is placed in service is approximately three to four minutes depending on the location of the call.
-In calendar year 2015 we responded to 3431 calls for service with 80% of those calls being EMS in nature.
+In calendar year 2016 we responded to 3757 calls for service with approximately 74% of those calls being EMS in nature.

 Station Equipment & Staff